 | Indicator | What to Look For | Why It Matters |

-| Volume | Increasing on the crossover | Confirms institutional buying pressure. |
+| Volume | Increasing or spiking on the crossover | Confirms institutional “buying pressure” and conviction |

-| RSI | Above 50 (but not >70) | Shows bullish momentum without being overbought. |
+| RSI | Above 50, but not yet above 70 | Shows bullish momentum without being “overbought” |

-| MACD | Bullish Crossover | Confirms momentum direction matches the trend. |
+| MACD | Bullish Crossover (MACD line > Signal line) | CConfirms that momentum speed is accelerating |

 6.1.
-Volume (The Fuel)
+Volume (The Fuel of the Trend)

 6.2.
 RSI (Relative Strength Index)